asteroid-lang/asteroid/Asteroid User Guide.md

 ```
 which is just another pattern match without any variable instantiations.

-II) Patterns in Asteroid are first-class citizens of the language.
+**Example 2:** Patterns in Asteroid are first-class citizens of the language.
 This is best demonstrated with a program.
 Here is a program
-that recursively computes the factorial and uses first-class patterns
+that recursively computes the factorial of a positive integer and uses first-class patterns
 in order to ensure that the domain of the function is not violated,
 ```
 -- define first-class patterns let POS_INT = pattern with (x:%integer) %if x > 0.
 let NEG_INT = pattern with (x:%integer) %if x < 0.

-function fact
+-- define our factorial function function fact
     with 0 do
         return 1